Coelancanth/RPGSweeper/Assets/Docs/Drafts/BuffSystem.md

    - Create standard damage formulas

 4. **Phase 4: Integration**
+   - Create Entity implementations for Player and MonsterMine
+   - Implement composition pattern to add Entity support to existing classes
-   - Refactor PlayerStats to use new Attribute system
+   - Update damage interactions to use the new calculation system
-   - Update TurnManager for buff processing
+   - Create adapter code for smooth transition
-   - Create standard library of buffs and traits

 5. **Phase 5: UI and Visualization**
    - Create UI for displaying active buffs